slcorp/RTView-Cumulocity/README.md

 By following the steps described below you will:

 * Create an account on RTView Cloud.
-* Run a small Node.js connector program that enables access from RTView Cloud to your Cumulocity device and event data.
+* Run a small Node.js connector program that enables access from RTView Cloud to Cumulocity device and event data.
 * Import into RTView Cloud a few sample displays showing real-time and historical data coming from your devices.
 * See how to creat your own dashboards showing your data in customized views.